alvesand/CV/README.md

 This CV is created using the **`R`** Package [`vitae`](https://github.com/mitchelloharawild/vitae)

-This project partially used resources and code provided by [Bryan Jenks](https://github.com/tallguyjenks/CV)
+This project partially used resources and code provided by [Bryan Jenks](https://github.com/tallguyjenks/CV), thank you!!